CodingItWrong/reactnativetesting.io/component/index.md

 ## Learning More

-For more details on how to use Enzyme, check out [the Enzyme web site][enzyme].
+- For more details on how to use Enzyme, check out [the Enzyme web site][enzyme].
+- Jack Franklin has an excellent [video course on Testing React with Enzyme and Jest](https://javascriptplayground.com/testing-react-enzyme-jest/).
+The first five videos are free.

 [enzyme]: http://airbnb.io/enzyme/